-Birdwatch requested an assessment to address the risk of changed hydrology and movement of energy which could result in the loss of breeding sites and any potential loss of habitats must be suitably mitigated for.
+Birdwatch Ireland requested an assessment to address the risk of changed hydrology and movement of energy which could result in the loss of breeding sites and any potential loss of habitats must be suitably mitigated for.
+They highlighted the Dalkey to Shanganagh Section in CCA2/3 where an important colony of sand martins breed.